 7.2 Eligibility to take the Examinations

 A. End-of-Block/Posting Examinations

-To be eligible to take the End-of-Block/Posting Examinations, a student must have a satisfactory attendance during learning and teaching sessions, with at least 90% attendance in the following activities:-
+To be eligible to take the End-of-Block/Posting Examinations, a student must have a satisfactory attendance at least 90% attendance during teaching-learning activities in Phase I and Phase II.

-Phase I: